 They are the canaries in the coal mine here.

-Well, no, it it it I think they are they are bombshells, both of them not being reported as bombshells.
+Well, no, I think they are bombshells.

-This this the Hill.com has uh has Harkins.
+The Hill.com has Harkins.

 Schumer's was a one-day story and forgotten.

-I mean, you didn't until I just mentioned you didn't even know that Harkin said it.
+I mean, you didn't, until I just mentioned, you didn't even know that Harkin said it.

-So this is a second one now.
+So this is the second one now.

-I mean, you too.
+I mean, you do.

-You in this audience knew how bad it was, and I'm sure you were trying to warn your friends and people you worked with, and some of them didn't want to listen to you.
+And I'm sure you were trying to warn your friends and people you worked with.

-It's as bad if not worse.
+It's as bad, if not worse.

 That's what this means.